Nancy 2018 movie poster

 The Nancy movie was released in August 2018 after the premiere at Sundance in January of the same year.
 She is the type of chameleon film that scares you.
 Not because Nancy is a serial killer or a machete-wielding puppet, but because she is quiet.

 Nancy’s first appearance was at Sundance 2018 where its director Christina Chloe scored the Waldo Salt Screenwriting Award and the other was at Sitges – Catalonian International Film Festival coveting Best Actress.
-Andrea Riseborough is cast Ms. Freeman and many will remember her from Mandy (2018).
+Andrea Riseborough is cast as Ms. Freeman and many will remember her from Mandy (2018).
 It’s Riseborough’s eyes that are somewhat unforgettable, you’ll know instantly you’ve seen them before, even if you don’t place her straight away.

 Locked in the box of drama, thriller, and, mystery genres Nancy makes you feel there is something big coming.
 If you’re the type of cinephile who likes to dive into films blind like I am, you’ll be forgiven for being a tiny bit disappointed that Nancy’s skill set isn’t put to more prolific use.
 Instead, we are introduced to Ms. Freeman as someone extremely understated.
 So invisible is she that it’s easy to be swept up in her stories.